cloudfoundry/korifi/docs/known-differences-with-cf-for-vms.md

 ### Stack Changes
 While in CF for VMs the staging process yields a droplet, which is a stripped container image without base layer/operating system.
 In Korifi a fully fledged image is created which includes the base operating system(stack).
 This alters the behaviour in case of stack updates.
 CF for VMs does purposefully combine stack and droplet at container instance creation time - thus a restart of an app consumes a new stack.
-In Korifi only a restage of an app consumes thew new stack.
+In Korifi only a restage of an app consumes the new stack.
 One might need to detect that and dynamically rebase a droplet onto a new stack in korifi before starting the container to yield the same behaviour here.

 ## Apps
 ### App Security Groups